by Janine Wertheim

 - Lesson No. 3 – Go deep and wide on the technical aspects of your job and the business.
 Being a “go-to” person puts you in a great position to get to know a wide array of people.
 Your name gets mentioned often.
 Ask “why?”
 Take every opportunity to understand what’s going on around the company.

 - Lesson No. 4 – Be passionate and tell your story often.
 Be known for something inherently important to your firm.
-For me, it was looking for opportunities to improve at serving our advisors.
-When I’m at the decision-making table, I want to represent our advisors in the spirit of helping them serve their clients well.
+For me, it was looking for opportunities to improve at serving our financial professionals.
+When I’m at the decision-making table, I want to represent our financial professionals in the spirit of helping them serve their clients well.

 - Lesson No. 5 – Not everyone is like you.
 I have a strong personality, and I sometimes felt others didn’t work as hard as I did.
 I have to remind myself I am not the general manager of the universe.
 I have a tendency to want to control the situation and, quite frankly, I still haven’t mastered that vice.
 But half the battle is recognizing I have a problem, right?